ParamveerSingh19/e-commerce-clothing/README.md

-# 🛍️ Navya Enterprises - Your Modern Shopping Destination
+# 🛍️ Navya Enterprises - Your Modern Shopping Destination (Internship Project)

 Welcome to **Navya Enterprises**, a sleek and modern e-commerce web application designed for seamless online shopping.
 This project is meticulously crafted using **HTML, CSS, and JavaScript** to showcase a clean, responsive, and engaging shopping experience.
 It features a complete shopping cart system, wishlist functionality, and a smooth user flow from product discovery to checkout.